 Once you improve your headshot photography, it is time to promote your work and start making yourself known.
 How can you do that?
 Well, first you can create a website where publish your pictures and start with personal brand photography.
 I recommend you to use WordPress because it is one of the easiest sites to manage and has a lot of functionalities.
 And plugins as well.

 How about a stunning portfolio?
 Once you started creating a website, you need a gallery plugin.
 This is where Modula comes in, the most user-friendly WordPress Gallery plugin.
 Start your first photography business with Modula and create a breathtaking online photography portfolio.
-Over 70,000 people are using Modula, and they are confident in the ability of this plugin to give their pictures a new shade.

 - Focus and keep your camera focus on people’s faces.